kubedb/docs/docs/guides/mariadb/configuration/using-pod-template/index.md

 ## Overview

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for MySQL database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for MariaDB database.

 KubeDB accept following fields to set in `spec.podTemplate:`